makerdao/community/governance/polls/Rates Proposal - January 11, 2021.md

 summary: Signal your support or opposition to the Stability Fee changes listed in this poll.
 discussion_link: https://forum.makerdao.com/t/rates-changes-proposal-6-jan-2021/5948
 vote_type: Plurality Voting
+categories:
+   - Rates
 options:
    0: Abstain
    1: Yes
    2: No
 ---
-# Poll:Rates Proposal - January 11, 2021
+# Rates Proposal - January 11, 2021

-The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Rates Working Group.
+The Governance Facilitator(s) have placed a Governance Poll into the voting system on behalf of the Rates Working Group.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, January 11 at 16:00 UTC.

 **This is a binary vote.
 In a binary vote, you may vote for a single option.
 You should vote for the option which you prefer.
 Alternatively, if you would accept either of the two options and have no preference between them, you should vote 'Abstain'.**